Skip to content

 Formula

-Formula is responsible for creating the Render Model.
+Formula is responsible for creating the Output.
 It can define an internal State class and respond to various events by transitioning to a new state.

 val count = state.count